The data.bris publication process

 - Step 2: Register one or more research ‘projects’ and request the required storage space for each (up to a combined total of 5TB).
 It may then take several days for your storage to be allocated

-- Step 3: Copy the data you wish to share into your pre-made ‘data-bris’ folder
+- Step 3: Copy the data you wish to share into your pre-made ‘data-bris’ folder.
+At present, a Data Steward can publish up to 100GB of data per RDSF project

 Once your deposit has been verified, your Deposit Record will be copied to Pure, the University’s Research Information System.
 It will also be openly visible online in the data.bris repository catalogue, Explore Bristol Research, and the DataCite registry.
 If you chose to make your deposit ‘open’ your data will also be made available.